 The trip from Puno takes about 20 minutes and may be combined with a Taquile Island visit (see below).

-One feature of the bugcrew's visit to Uros was part sad, part funny.
-We agreed on a price for a short ride around the island on a reed boat (as above but bigger), then, when about 50m out the paddler demanded more money to take us back, arguing that we had only paid to be taken out, not back.
+One feature of the bugcrew’s visit to Uros was part sad, part funny.
+We agreed on a price for a short ride around the island on a reed boat (as above with kid in it, but bigger), then, when about 50m out the paddler demanded more money to take us back, arguing that we had only paid to be taken out, not back.
 How we laughed!

 Well, the sun was shining, the view fantastic and we were in no hurry so we said, ‘OK, let’s not go back’.
 And waited.
 And got back 10 minutes later with no further expense and certainly no tip.